vedph/pythia/README.md

 🔬 The ANTLR grammar for the Pythia query language is in `Pythia.Core/Query/PythiaQuery.g4`.

-To play with the grammar, you can use the [ANTLR4 online tool](https://www.antlr.org/):
+To play with the grammar, you can use the [ANTLR4 lab](http://lab.antlr.org/):

 1. paste the grammar in the left pane under the heading "Parser".
 Also, ensure to clear the "Lexer" pane completely.
 2. in the "Start rule" field, enter `query`.